automl/SMAC3/README.md

 # Contact

-SMAC3 is developed by the [ML4AAD Group of the University of Freiburg](http://www.ml4aad.org/).
+SMAC3 is developed by the [AutoML Group of the University of Freiburg](http://www.automl.org/).

 If you found a bug, please report to https://github.com/automl/SMAC3